Stvad/pollycast/README.md

+# Notice
-Based on https://github.com/awslabs/amazon-polly-sample  but with big modifications
+This repo is based on https://github.com/awslabs/amazon-polly-sample but with big modifications:
-- not zip included but instead instruction how to use Docker to build the package (see end of this README)
+1. This one does not include the ZIP file pachage but instead gives you the instructions on how to use Docker to build the package (see end of this README)
+2. Updated requirements (upgraded AWSCLI)

 # Amazon Polly Sample